Introduction

 6. Transforming insights into action

-The goal of market intelligence is for a business to be able to make smart and strategic decisions with the information it provides.
+The goal of a market intelligence process is for a business to be able to make smart and strategic decisions with the information it provides.
 This generally means more sales, better products or services, a larger market share, more customers, more brand awareness within the target audience, in addition to other business objectives the organization might have.
 For this to happen, intelligence, strategy and action need to have a direct link, in order to be defined as a process.
 Organizations need to establish this link on their own, as market intelligence is just one piece of the puzzle.
 The process should ideally look like this:

 – The market intelligence process provides insights